 - Two letters of reference in English; one must be from the applicant’s current employer.

 - Official transcripts in English: Ensure all transcripts uploaded by the applicant are official, valid documents.
 Transcripts must list courses taken and grades received.
 Diplomas need only be uploaded if the transcript does not show proof that the degree was obtained.

 Candidates must meet the following criteria to be eligible for the Humphrey Fellowship.

-- Individuals must have at least five years of full-time professional experience beyond attainment of a first university/undergraduate degree, and prior to August 2023
+- Have a minimum of five years of full-time professional experience beyond attainment of a first university/undergraduate degree, and prior to August 2024

-- Individuals must hold a passport of the country nominating them
+- Hold a passport of the country nominating them

 Ineligible candidates include:

 - Recent undergraduate university graduates (even if they have significant positions)

 - University teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language)